diazdc/diazdc-pfb2019/Pandas.md

 <br/>

 What's actually going on here?
 The rows in the data frame are actually subsetted on a vector of True/False statements.
 That is, for every condition that is True for all statements, a row will be returned.
-If remove the boonlean statements placed within cell_df_sub.loc[], you can see why this is occuring.
+If we remove the boonlean statements placed within cell_df_sub.loc[], you can see why this is occuring.

 <br/>